 1. Organizational Skills

 - Time Management.
-Time management is one of the most crucial achievements, which when achieved results in the timely completion of departmental objectives and thus business goals.
-A VP of HR must ensure and look after the recruitment operations, onboarding operations, HR expenses, and operations, and employee payroll is accomplished in the targeted time.
+Time management is one of the most crucial achievements, which results in the on-time completion of departmental objectives and thus business goals.
+A VP of HR ensures and looks after the recruitment operations, onboarding operations, HR expenses, operations, and employee payroll at the targeted time.
 Thus, time management is a fundamental organizational skill a vice president of HR must exhibit.

 - Calendar Management.
 Calendar management is the list of goals one department focuses on in a specific month.
-Timely completion of these goals results in good calendar/timetable management.
-Thus, a VP of HR is responsible to navigate how a process is performing over time and has to present certain strategies to complete the tasks in the targeted period for seamless calendar management of goals.
+On-time completion of these goals results in good calendar/timetable management.
+Thus, a VP of HR navigates how a process performs over time and presents specific strategies to complete the tasks in the targeted period for seamless calendar management of goals.

 - Record Management.
-Record management is more of a specific business administration record storing process that a VP of HR is responsible to supervise.
-A VP of human resources must ensure the timely completion of receipts maintenance of employee records, talent management, and disposal of records when needed.
+Record management is a business administration record-storing process that a VP of HR is responsible to supervise.
+A VP of human resources ensures the on-time completion of receipts maintenance of employee records, talent management, and disposal of records when the need arises.

 HR department stores this precious record of employees for the organization in a targeted time.
 Thus, record management is another crucial organizational skill a vice president of HR must exhibit.